shaneahern/wfl-api/DEPLOYMENT.md

 - Automatically switch to `wflbusfinder` if needed
 - Verify the project is set correctly before deploying
 - Show warnings if the project differs from expected
+- Build the React frontend with the API key from environment variable

 ### Option 2: Manual Deployment